Pakistan standoff helps India’s Modi shift focus from jobs

 After a suicide bombing killed 40 soldiers in Indian-controlled Kashmir, India’s air force launched a strike on an alleged terrorist training camp inside Pakistan.

-The crisis has helped the Hindu nationalist Bharatiya Janata Party-led government to turn attention away from its mixed record on the economy.
+Although India has refused to produce evidence of the damage it says was caused by the strike, BJP and Modi supporters immediately branded it a decisive victory.

-Conflicting government accounts on the damage caused by the Indian strike in Pakistan have given opposition parties more ammunition to attack Modi.
-But Modi has used their doubts about the strike to polish his own “strongman” credentials.
+The crisis managed to turn attention away from Modi’s economic record.

 Most Read Nation & World Stories